 BTW, if this hasn’t happened to you.
 Be glad.
 Very glad.
 It takes a good repairman to get it apart without breaking the flute.

-I’ve had a couple of sad students who took their flutes to their dads, who then got the pliers (!) out and worked on it themselves.
+I’ve had a couple of sad students who took their flutes to their dads, who then used the pliers (!) out and worked on it themselves.
 Bad move.
 Both flutes were ruined.
 One was a brand spankin’ new $4,000. flute.
 Yikes!

 Please, if this happens to you.
 Do not take the pliers to your flute.
-Read the following carefully and see what really needs to happen.